Alexandria Ocasio-Cortez to serve on Biden campaign climate change panel

 Ocasio-Cortez, a member of the freshman “Squad,” was one of Sen. Bernie Sanders’ most vocal surrogates before he dropped out of the race and endorsed Biden last month.

-She will advise Biden’s team on climate policy as a representative of Sanders, according to Reuters.
+She will advise Biden’s team on climate policy as a Sanders representative, according to Reuters.

 The panel is part of an effort by Biden’s campaign to win over Sanders’ supporters and others to the party’s left still wary of his candidacy, The Washington Post reported.

-Biden and Sanders have agreed to work together on six joint policy committees, according to The Post.
+Biden and Sanders have agreed to work together on six joint policy committees, which includes the climate change panel, according to The Post.

 “We’ve set up joint committees together to deal with how we would deal with everything from the [coronavirus] all the way down to education, the criminal justice system, the new Green Deal, etc.,” Biden told KLAS-TV in Las Vegas Tuesday.
 “We have, you know, Congresswoman Ocasio-Cortez.
 She is on one of the panels.”